History of the Islamic Republic of Iran: Scientific development

 Iran's scientific progress is subject to many problems including funding, international sanctions, and management.
 However, in some areas such as medicine, surgery, pharmacology, stem cell research and theoretical physics (e.g., string theory), Iranian scientists have found international reputation since the Iranian revolution.
 Nuclear technology and stem cell research were the two fields that have enjoyed special support from the central government and Iranian leadership since the revolution.

 In 2005 Iran's national science budget was less than $1 billion and had not been subject to any significant increase since 15 years ago.
 But according to Science-Metrix, since 1990 Iran's scientific production has had a rapid buildup, and Iran currently has the fastest growth rate in science and technology worldwide.

 Iran is among the international leaders of stem cell technology and was the 10th country to produce embryonic human stem cells, although in terms of articles per capita basis, it reportedly ranked 15th in the world.

-Khomeini reign
+Khomeini's reign

 Ayatollah Khomeini was the ruler of (or at least dominant figure in) Iran for a decade, from the founding of the Islamic Republic in April 1979 until his death in mid-1989.
 During that time the revolution was being consolidated as a theocratic republic under Khomeini, and Iran was fighting a costly and bloody war with Iraq.